RR-28023/imu-nano33/readme.md

 (Areas de Aplicación del IoT - UIB - MUSI 2020-21)

-This repo demonstrates how to:
+This repo provides the code and configuration needed to:

  * **Connect** an Arduino Nano 33 to a MQTT broker (mosquitto) with TLS broker authentication
  * **Read** the Nano 33 IMU sensor values and publish them via MQTT